Erik B. Karlsson

 Over the period 1981 – 1997 I was one of the editors of the journal Nuclear Instruments and Methods A (together with Kai Siegbahn).
 Author of the monography “Solid State Phenomena, as studied by muons, protons and excited nuclei” 1997 .
 Rewarded by Björkénska Priset, Uppsala University, 1995.

 Recent works include a review of the “hydrogen anomaly problem” in neutron scattering, including aspects on quantum entanglement and its decoherence and a discussion of the “quantum measurement problem” .
-Outside the professional area I have published books on my life as a physicist and about countryside life in my youth in the province of Värmland .
+Outside the professional area I have published books on my life as a physicist , about countryside life in my youth in the province of Värmland and about the dissertation of the astronomer Nils Celsius in 1679 and its consequences .

 1. Karlsson, E. B (2014).The positive muon implanted in metals - a story full of surprises.
 European Physical Journal H, 39(3): 303-3232.